parasat00/Certification-prep/LPIC1.md

+touch [file name]                  # Creates file with given name uname -a                           # Prints the  Linux kernel version, distribution and release man [command]                      # Accesses help files documenting command usage mandb                              # Updates the database for apropos
+                                   # Otherwise, apropos will not have any results to return.
-touch [file name]                  # Creates file with given name uname -a                           # Prints the  Linux kernel version, distribution and release man [command]                      # Accesses help files documenting command usage apropos [keyword]                  # Helps to find command by keyword using its man pages type [command]                     # Prints type and absolute path of one or more command which [command]                    # Prints absolute path of a command
+apropos [keyword]                  # Helps to find command by keyword using its man pages type [command]                     # Prints type and absolute path of one or more command which [command]                    # Prints absolute path of a command